-I Scream Factory (ISF) is a non-profit web-gallery and collective project showcasing ice cream-inspired work across fashion, photography, film and fine art.
+I Scream Factory (ISF) initially started as a non-profit web-gallery and collective project showcasing ice cream-inspired work across fashion, photography, film and fine art.

 Inspired by a segment of Jim Jarmusch’s Down By Law (1986) in which Bob Benigni, an Italian cellmate, quotes from his “book of English” – “I scream, you scream, we all scream for ice-cream”.
 This line becomes a maniacal recitation.
 Ice Cream, a fast-melting delicacy, seems to embody various dimensions of life itself.
 Delicate yet cold, and of ephemeral pleasure… and those who eat it, know it.

 ISF has become a site for artistic activity, and an invitation to reconsider banal objects in our everyday surroundings.
 ISF’s fast-growing audience has enjoyed works from visual artists around the world, whose different interpretations and relationships to ice cream vary from fantasy to phantom memory.

 ISF has been recognized by iD Magazine, Design Week, Art Wednesday, Esquire Middle East, Refinery 29, Rooms Magazine, 1883 and more.

 The Core Collective